ruuda/blog/posts/build-system-insights.md

 [Bazel][bazel] to fine-grained build targets.
 [Stack][stack] realised that dependencies could be shared across repositories.
 [Goma][goma] caches build artefacts based on hashes of input files and the exact compile command.

+The idea of using an immutable store for caching does not need to stop at the module level.
+A compiler and its intermediate representations can be considered a build system, where functions or even individual expressions form a graph of build targets.
+Incremental compilation and the possibility of a responsive [language server][lngsrv] fall out naturally from this point of view.
+Scala’s Dotty compiler [implements this idea][dotty].
+Incremental compilation in Rust [is also based][rustc] on graph caching, although its cache is neither immutable nor iput-addressable, and requires complex invalidation logic.

 The major caveat is that it is difficult to capture *all* input to a build step.
 Many toolchains implicitly capture state from the environment,